fomalhaut88/mytable-rest-example/README.md

 cargo build --release && rm -f person.tbl && ROCKET_ENV=prod ./target/release/mytable-rest-example
 ```

-Load test is written in Python 3 with the library
-[requests](https://pypi.org/project/requests/), so it is needed to install it
+Load test is done with [wrk](https://github.com/wg/wrk), so it is required
-before execute.
-To start load test:
+to install it before testing.
+To start the load test:

 ```
-python load_test.py
+./load_test.sh
 ```